-As noted above, the internet of things can consistently manage both system-defined identities and the new it introduces for things of its own.
-But given a network job description, the same consolidation cannot be even considered for meanings: networks are supposed to be kept in complete ignorance of contents, and walls between addresses and knowledge management must tower well above the clouds.
-As a corollary, the overlapping of meanings is bound to grow with things, and the increase will not be linear.
+As noted above, the internet of things can consistently manage both system-defined identities and the new ones it introduces for things of its own.
+But, given a network job description, the same consolidation cannot be even considered for meanings: networks are supposed to be kept in complete ignorance of contents, and walls between addresses and knowledge management must tower well above the clouds.
+As a corollary, the overlapping of meanings is bound to grow with the expanse of things, and the increase will not be linear.

 Contrary to identities, meanings usually overlap when things float free from systems’ governance.

 That brings some light on the so-called “virtual world”, one made of representations detached from identified roots in the actual world.
 And there should be no misunderstanding: “actual” doesn’t refer to physical objects but to objects and behaviors sanctioned by social entities, as opposed to virtual, which includes the ones whose meaning cannot be neatly anchored to a social authority.